uniconstructor/demandbaselabs/FormConnector/README.md

 </div>
 ```

 **Do not place this HTML in your page.**  *It's automatically rendered when the visitor enters 2 or more characters in the company field.*

 ##Hook Functions
 Extend the functionality of the Form Connector (or have it trigger additional operations) by defining these functions in your implementation snippet.
 These functions are never required and should be defined globally.
 None of the functions return a value, but they do have parameters, and they can modify static members of the `Demandbase.Connectors.WebForm` class.
-a

 In each function the `data` parameter represents the JSON object of the Company Profile being parsed.
 The `source` parameter will be the lowercase String representation of the API providing `data` ('ip', 'domain' or 'company').

 When implementing hook functions, you may need to familiarize yourself with the `Demandbase.Connectors.WebForm` class.
 For a complete technical reference, see [http://www.demandbaselabs.com/docs/form_connector](http://www.demandbaselabs.com/docs/form_connector).

+Hook functions are implemented within the configuration snippet, and are placed within the `dbAsyncInit` function.

 ###db_hook_init()
 Runs at the end of the `init` function, which is called on DOM ready.
 Accepts no parameters.